Wire antennas are probably the first choice for portable use on the shortwave amateur radio bands.

 Using 2 maxima has the desired positive side effect.
 Since the two antenna wire halves each have low impedances, the radiator halves can be connected directly to the antenna tuner even without a feedline.
 If a two-wire feedline is required, the selected length together with the antenna wire also has a low impedance.

 All that remains is whether the lengths determined in this way also result in the expected low impedances on the selected bands.
-The electrically length of the antenna wire halves (S) and the electrical length of the construction connected by the antenna and the feedline (S+Z) shall not be multiples of 0.5 λ.
+The electrically length of the antenna wire halves (S) and the electrical length of the construction connected by the antenna and the feedline (S+Z) shall not be an integer multiples of ½ λ.
 In the final step, therefore, the determined lengths are checked and the corresponding wavelengths are output.
 The frequencies as well as the lengths of the antenna wire halves and two-wire feedline are from the two previous calculations.

 Opportunities and limits